Skip to content

 Core Ideas of Paxos/Raft

-After understanding the spectrum of consistency models, a natural question arises: if we need strong consistency (such as linearizability), how exactly do we implement it?
+Now that we understand the spectrum of consistency models, a natural question arises: if we need strong consistency (like linear consistency), how do we implement it specifically?
 The answer is through consensus protocols.
-In the world of distributed systems, the core problem that consensus protocols solve is: getting a group of machines to agree on a value—even if some of those machines might crash or the network might partition.
-This shares a similar spirit with the atomic operations we discussed in ch03—both are about making multiple execution units (threads or machines) reach an agreement on the state of a value.
+In the world of distributed systems, the core problem that consensus protocols solve is: getting a group of machines to agree on a value—even if some machines crash or the network partitions.
+This shares a similar spirit with the atomic operations we discussed in ch03—both are designed to make multiple execution units (threads or machines) reach a consensus on the state of a value.
 The difference is that atomic operations rely on the CPU's cache coherence protocol, while distributed consensus relies on multiple rounds of network communication and voting.

-Let us be clear upfront: we do not intend to give a complete protocol description of Paxos or Raft here (that is truly the workload of a full paper—Lamport's Paxos paper reads like a Greek myth, and while the Raft paper is much clearer, it is still over thirty pages).
-Instead, we will focus on the core ideas so you understand why they are designed this way.
+Let's be clear: we don't intend to provide a complete protocol description of Paxos or Raft here (that would be a paper's worth of work; Lamport's Paxos paper reads like a Greek myth, and while the Raft paper is clear, it's still thirty-some pages).
+Instead, we focus on the core ideas to help you understand "why it is designed this way."

-The cornerstone of consensus protocols is the quorum.
-Suppose we have $N$ machines, and a value needs to be accepted by at least $\lfloor N/2 \rfloor + 1$ machines (i.e., a majority) to be considered "decided."
+The cornerstone of a consensus protocol is the quorum.
+Suppose we have N machines.
+A value needs to be accepted by at least N/2+1 machines (a majority) to be considered "committed."
 Your first reaction might be—why a majority?
-Why not require unanimous agreement?
+Why not require everyone to agree?

 The core insight is: any two majorities must overlap.
 If there are 5 machines, a majority is at least 3.
-No matter how you choose them, any two groups of 3 machines share at least 1 machine in common.
-This overlap means: if a previous value has already been accepted by one majority, then any new majority must contain at least one machine that knows the previous value.
-As long as the protocol is designed properly, this "witness" machine can guarantee that the new value will not overwrite the previously decided value.
+No matter how you pick them, any two groups of 3 machines share at least 1 common machine.
+This overlap implies: if a previous value was accepted by a majority, then any new majority must contain at least one machine that knows about the previous value.
+As long as the protocol is designed correctly, this "witness" machine can ensure that the new value does not overwrite the committed previous value.

 Leader Election: Who Gives the Orders

-Having understood the principle of quorums, let us now look at Raft.
-Raft's design philosophy can be summarized in one sentence: "understandability first."
-When Diego Ongaro and John Ousterhout designed Raft, they explicitly made "easy to understand" a goal equally important as "correctness," forming a stark contrast with Paxos's "correct but unreadable" style.
-Raft decomposes consensus into three sub-problems: Leader election, log replication, and safety.
-Let us look at Leader election first.
+Understanding the principle of a quorum, let's look at Raft.
+Raft's design philosophy can be summarized in one phrase: "understandability first."
+When designing Raft, Diego Ongaro and John Ousterhout explicitly set "easy to understand" as a goal equal in importance to "correctness."
+This stands in stark contrast to Paxos, which is "correct but unreadable."
+Raft decomposes consensus into three sub-problems: leader election, log replication, and safety.
+Let's start with leader election.

-In Raft, there is at most one Leader in the cluster at any time—all write requests are handled by the Leader, and all logs are replicated from the Leader to Followers.
+In Raft, there is at most one Leader in the cluster at any time—all write requests are handled by the Leader, and all logs are replicated to Followers by the Leader.
 This "strong Leader" design is easier to understand and implement than Paxos's "multi-Proposer" model.

 Leader election is driven by terms and heartbeats.
 Each term is a monotonically increasing integer, and there is at most one Leader per term.
-Under normal circumstances, the Leader periodically sends heartbeats (AppendEntries RPCs, even empty ones when there are no logs to replicate) to all Followers.
-If a Follower does not receive a heartbeat within an election timeout period, it assumes the Leader has failed and starts a new election.
+Normally, the Leader periodically sends heartbeats to all Followers (AppendEntries RPC, even if empty when there are no logs to replicate).
+If a Follower does not receive a heartbeat within an election timeout, it assumes the Leader is down and starts a new election.

-This process has a very clever randomization mechanism: each node's election timeout is randomly chosen within a range.
-This greatly reduces the probability of multiple nodes initiating elections simultaneously and causing a "split vote"—because their timeout durations differ, the node that times out first will usually initiate the election ahead of the others and win the majority of votes.
+This process features a clever randomization mechanism: each node's election timeout is randomly chosen within a range.
+This significantly reduces the probability of multiple nodes initiating elections simultaneously and "splitting the vote"—because their timeouts differ, the node that times out first will usually initiate the election and secure the majority.

-The key safety guarantee is that committed logs are never overwritten.
-Raft achieves this through a simple constraint—when the Leader sends an AppendEntries, it carries the index and term of the previous log entry.
-Upon receiving it, the Follower checks whether the corresponding position in its own log matches.
-If it does not match, the Follower rejects the log entry, and the Leader backs off and retries until it finds a position where both sides agree, and then overwrites from there.
+A key safety guarantee is that committed logs are never overwritten.
+Raft achieves this through a simple constraint: when sending AppendEntries, the Leader includes the index and term of the previous log entry.
+Upon receiving it, the Follower checks if the entry at the corresponding position in its own log matches.
+If it doesn't match, the Follower rejects the entry.
+The Leader then backtracks and retries until it finds a position where both sides agree, starting from there to overwrite.

-This mechanism guarantees that if two log entries have the same term number at the same index position on any Follower, their contents must be identical (because a Leader only creates one log entry at one index position within a term), and all log entries before that entry are also identical (through recursive matching checks).
+This mechanism ensures that if two log entries have the same term number at the same index position on any Follower, their content must be identical (because a Leader creates only one log entry at a specific index during a term), and all logs preceding that entry are also identical (through recursive matching checks).
 This is log consistency.

-To summarize the entire Raft process with an analogy: imagine a committee (the cluster) whose members communicate via letters (network messages).
-They need to reach agreement on a series of decisions (the log).
-Raft's approach is to first elect a chairperson (Leader election), have the chairperson propose all decisions (log replication), and require majority approval for a decision to take effect (majority voting).
+To summarize the entire Raft process with an analogy: imagine a committee (the cluster) where members communicate via letters (network messages).
+They need to reach agreement on a series of decisions (logs).
+Raft's approach is to first elect a chairperson (Leader election).
+The chairperson proposes all decisions (log replication), and decisions take effect only if agreed upon by a majority (quorum voting).
 If the chairperson loses contact, the committee votes to elect a new chairperson to continue the work.
-Although this analogy is rough, it captures the core design philosophy of Raft—the key to consensus is not "everyone agrees," but "a majority agreeing is enough," and the intersection of majorities guarantees the transfer of information.
+While this analogy is rough, it captures Raft's core design philosophy—the key to consensus is not that "everyone agrees," but that "agreement by a majority is sufficient," and the intersection of majorities guarantees the propagation of information.

-We have covered quite a bit of theory; now let us look at something practical.
-After understanding the theoretical foundations of distributed consistency, let us explore the directions for actually writing distributed communication code in C++.
-To be clear—we will not implement a complete distributed protocol (that is the scale of an independent project; a correct implementation of Raft alone can take weeks of work).
-Instead, we will show how to use gRPC + C++20 coroutines to build the basic skeleton for communication between distributed services.
-This utilizes the coroutine knowledge we learned in ch06, effectively connecting our previous accumulations.
+We've covered enough theory; now let's look at something practical.
+With the theoretical foundation of distributed consistency in mind, we will explore the direction for writing distributed communication code in C++.
+To be clear—we won't implement a complete distributed protocol (that's a project in itself; a correct implementation of Raft can take weeks of effort).
+Instead, we will demonstrate how to use gRPC + C++20 coroutines to build the basic skeleton for communication between distributed services.
+This leverages the coroutine knowledge we gained in ch06, effectively connecting our previous learnings.

 gRPC Basics: Defining Services with Protobuf

 gRPC uses Protocol Buffers (protobuf) to define service interfaces and message formats.
-This is the key infrastructure in the modern C++ ecosystem that connects "concurrency" and "distributed systems," as we mentioned in the previous article.
-Suppose we want to implement a simple distributed key-value store service; the proto file would look something like this:
+This is the key infrastructure in the modern C++ ecosystem that connects "concurrency" and "distribution," as mentioned in the previous article.
+Suppose we want to implement a simple distributed key-value store service.
+The proto file would look something like this:

 // kv_store.proto